hillaryychan/COMP3231/notes/08_File-Management.md

 Some systems distinguish between regular file types; ASCII text files, binary files

-Files can have **sequential acces** where we can read all bytes/records from the beginningbut cannot jump around, but can rewind or back up.
+Files can have **sequential acces** where we can read all bytes/records from the beginning but cannot jump around, but can rewind or back up.
 This is convenient when the medium is magnetic tape.

 There is also **random access** where bytes/records can be read in any order.
 This is essential for database systems.
 We can read the file by moving a file pointer then calling read (`lseek(location,...); read();`) or specifying where to read (`read(location,...)`